Famagusta: Politics

 The mayor-in-exile of Famagusta is Simos Ioannou.
 Süleyman Uluçay heads the Turkish Cypriot municipal administration of Famagusta, which remains legal as a communal-based body under the constitutional system of the Republic of Cyprus.

 Since 1974, Greek Cypriots submitted a number of proposals within the context of bicommunal discussions for the return of Varosha to UN administration, allowing the return of its previous inhabitants, requesting also the opening of Famagusta harbour for use by both communities.
-Varosha would have been returned to Greek Cypriot control as part of the 2004 Annan Plan had the plan had been accepted by a majority of Greek Cypriot voters.
+Varosha would have been returned to Greek Cypriot control as part of the 2004 Annan Plan but the plan had been rejected by a majority(3/4) of Greek Cypriot voters.

 Culture

 The walled city of Famagusta contains many unique buildings.
 Famagusta has a walled city popular with tourists.

 Every year, the International Famagusta Art and Culture Festival is organized in Famagusta.
 Concerts, dance shows and theater plays take place during the festival.

 A growth in tourism and the city's university have fueled the development of Famagusta's vibrant nightlife.
 Nightlife in the city is especially active on Wednesday, Friday and Saturday nights and in the hotter months of the year, starting from April.
 Larger hotels in the city have casinos that cater to their customers.
 Salamis Road is an area of Famagusta with a heavy concentration of bars frequented by students and locals.

 Famagusta's Othello Castle is the setting for Shakespeare's play Othello.
 The city was also the setting for Victoria Hislop's 2015 novel The Sunrise, and Michael Paraskos's 2016 novel In Search of Sixpence.
 The city is the birthplace of the eponymous hero of the Renaissance proto-novel Fortunatus.